PlanterApp/planter_blog/content/posts/birds-and-squirrels/index.md

 ### Plant unappetizing plants

 ### Apply bird and squirrel repellents

 Another technique to keep birds and squirrels away from the garden is to use repellent substances.
 There are many suggestions for DIY repellents at home - human hair, dog hair, apple cider vinegar, garlic spray, etc. which may be questionable as to how effective there are.
 Chile powder is a well recognized squirrel deterrent, but it does not affect birds (a lot of backyard bird enthusiasts will put it in their feeders for this reason).
-One downside with using chile powder is it might not be enough to sprinkle it around your plants, however you’ll absolutely want to avoid spraying it on plants you intend to eat soon!
-Aside from the DIY options there are also commercially available deterrent products such as Bonide.
+One downside with using chili powder is it might not be enough to sprinkle it around your plants, however you’ll absolutely want to avoid spraying it on plants you intend to eat soon!
+Aside from the DIY options there are also commercially available deterrent products such as [Bonide Repels-All](https://www.amazon.com/Bonide-REPELS-ALL-Animal-Repellent-Sprayer/dp/B07JZ4LJYR/?tag=planter-app-20&th=1).
 These are often made from predator urine which is also a strong squirrel deterrent that doesn’t work as well on birds.
 Regardless of which repellent option you choose you’ll want to re-apply it regularly, especially after rainfall.

 ### Install bird netting and squirrel-proof fencing

 Ultimately the decision of how to manage birds and squirrels in your garden comes down to your gardening preferences and how big of a threat birds and squirrels are.
 If you enjoy wildlife in your garden and are OK with some potential losses, a more hands-off approach will suffice.
 On the other hand if you live near a wooded area with huge populations of birds and squirrels and you want to minimize losses, likely using a commercial repellent spray as well as infrastructure is the way to go.
 Either way, so long as the technique is humane and makes you feel happy in your garden- go with that approach!

+<{{ affiliate }}>